28 April 2026

 The Australian Immunisation Handbook recommends RSV vaccination for specific groups including:

-• women at 28 to 36 weeks pregnancy
+• pregnant women at 28 to 36 weeks of pregnancy

-• who are at increased risk of severe disease, or
+• young infants up to eight months of age who are at increased risk of severe RSV disease, regardless of their mother’s vaccination status

 Australian Immunisation Handbook recommendations for specific groups